platformatic/deploy-client/README.md

-# Deploys code to tha Platformatic cloud
+# Deploys code to the Platformatic cloud